-For more than 150 years, the Milwaukee Y has been strengthening the foundations of our communities by putting Christian principles into practice through programs that build a healthy spirit, mind and body for all.
+For more than 160 years, the YMCA of Metropolitan Milwaukee has strengthened the foundations of our community by “Putting Christian principles into practice through programs that build a healthy spirit, mind and body for all.”

-Comprised of multiple locations throughout the Milwaukee area, as well as YMCA Camp Minikani on the shores of Lake Amy Belle in Hubertus, Wisconsin, the Milwaukee Y has been a part of the lives of the greater Milwaukee area’s kids and families since 1858.
+Comprised of multiple locations throughout the Milwaukee area, as well as YMCA Camp Minikani on the shores of Lake Amy Belle in Hubertus, Wisconsin, the YMCA of Metropolitan Milwaukee has been a part of the lives of the greater Milwaukee area’s kids and families since 1858.

-Our annual reports highlight our commitment to impacting the community thought the people, programs, and partnerships.
+Our annual reports highlight our commitment to impacting the community through our people, programs, and partnerships.
 To view our annual reports and financial statements click here.

 To view our YMCA of Metropolitan Milwaukee Profile piece, which includes our history, mission and vision click here.